Rosemary A. Dobbins: NASA milestones

 Dobbins broke several glass ceilings in her field, first in California and then at NASA.
-Her excellence and skill with an airbrush, her persistence and determination, along with perfectionism and discipline served her well in the face of the misogyny of the day.
-At NASA she actually had two roles, that of illustrator but also that of the wife of a rocket scientist.
-It was understood that the wives of the senior staff had social obligations.
-To further complicate matters, in 1960 NASA split from the U.S. Army Missile Command.
+Her excellence and skill with an airbrush, her persistence and determination, along with perfectionism and discipline served her well.
+At NASA, she actually had two roles, that of illustrator and that of the wife of a rocket scientist.
+In 1960, NASA split from the U.S. Army Missile Command.
 When this happened Dr. Edward Dobbins Jr. chose to stay with the Army.
-This meant that Rosemary Dobbins had to take on double duty in her support roles.
-As a Redstone Arsenal/NASA wife it was expected that she would host parties for other senior staff, officers, engineers and foreign dignitaries in her home and organize events.
-Out of both interest and necessity, Rosemary became an accomplished chef.
-She also designed and made her own clothes, and was frequently called upon to organize social gatherings on base where she put her experience as a decorator to use.
-This also meant that, compared to her male colleagues, her working days were inordinately long.

 Throughout her career at NASA, Dobbins often faced uphill battles and fought to be accorded the same respect and recognition that was freely given to her male colleagues.
 In 1967 when she left NASA to raise her daughter, she used the occasion to bring to the attention of the department heads the many injustices she had endured over her decade there.
 In her final letter she left many recommendations on how to improve conditions for women.
-Friends warned her at the time that she had burned bridges.
-For her part, she felt she had laid the foundation for better ones to be built.